CMDR-JohnAlex/AdventOfCode2024/README.md

 | [2024 Day 23](https://adventofcode.com/2024/day/23) |                             |                             |
 | [2024 Day 24](https://adventofcode.com/2024/day/24) |                             |                             |
 | [2024 Day 24](https://adventofcode.com/2024/day/25) |                             |                             |

+## Goals

+My goal when participating in Advent of Code, is to practice my problem solving skills and practice my C++ programming skills.
+Some people have goals to solve the puzzles as fast as possible, or to use the least amount of RAM possible, but my goal is just to make it work.

+Sometimes, I realize moments after I submit my solution to the Advent of Code website, that there are pieces of code I could remove or re-write to make it overall better, but for unknown reasons, I'd like to keep them as they are when I get the stars.

+## Input Files

+As per request of [Eric Wastl](https://was.tl/), the input files are not included in this repository.

+The programs however, should be able to work will all input files from the Advent of Code website.
+That means you should be able to grab your own input files from the site, and use them with the programs in this repository.

+The programs read from their Day## folder, so put the input file for day 1 in the Day01 folder. `Day01/PuzzleInput.txt`.

+For more information, please read the Advent of Code About page: [Advent of Code - About](https://adventofcode.com/2024/about) where it says: "*Can I copy/redistribute part of Advent of Code?*"